Gabaule/TheNewCantina/README.md

 # TheNewCantina
 web development project carried out as part of our international mobility program at Uniza (SK).

-The idea was to develop a web application for booking canteen meals.
+A modern web application for ordering meals from campus cafeterias.
+Built with Flask, HTMX, and Tailwind CSS.